spotify/luigi/doc/configuration.rst

   task.
 In case unfulfilled dependencies are detected, an exception is raised and the task will not run.
 This mechanism is useful to detect situations where tasks do not create their outputs properly, or when targets were removed after the dependency tree was built.
+It is recommended to disable this feature only when the completeness checks are known to be bottlenecks, e.g. when the ``exists()`` calls of the dependencies' outputs are resource-intensive.
   Defaults to true.